syncfusion-content/flutter-docs/Flutter/cartesian-charts/axis-customization.md

 ![center](images/axis-customization/center.png)

-### start
+### Start

-Aligns the axis label to the start position.
+If it is a horizontal axis, aligns the labels before the gridline and if it is a vertical axis, aligns the labels below the gridline.

 {% highlight dart %}